 - Making decisions and working without supervision until an Officer arrives on the scene.

-- Be able to communicate in English both orally and in writing.
+- Be able to communicate in English both in speaking and writing.

 - Be able to conduct routine maintenance and cleaning of stations and all types of apparatus and equipment used.

 - Be able to obtain an Ontario class DZ driver’s licence during the probationary period.

 - Be able to work in a highly structured work environment and follow the rules, regulations and procedures of the Hamilton Fire Department.

 - Be capable of learning and performing the various methods and techniques used in extinguishing and preventing fires and in rescue techniques.

 - Have a valid Ontario class G driver’s licence or higher with 0 demerit points satisfactory to the City of Hamilton and must be maintained throughout the entire process.

 - Have the ability to acquire a general knowledge of hazardous materials, poisonous substances, arson detection, life safety systems and other job related subjects, and be familiar with the procedures associated with these subjects.

 - Have the ability to make decisions and to react calmly and quickly in emergency situations.

 - Have visual requirements of at least 20/30 in each eye without corrective lenses, have normal depth perception, and have colour vision.